Fewnity/Xenity-Engine/README.md

 > The engine is not finished.
 So you may encounter problems during game development like:
 > - Deleting Meta files will have repercussions on your project.
 Variables that reference the files will be emptied.
 > - Duplicating a meta file will cause problems, each meta file has a unique file id in it.
-> - Gamepad hot plug is not supported yet

 > [!NOTE]
 > If you want to compile a game in the editor, you have to change set `Compiler path` in the `Engine Settings` menu (Window->Engine Settings).
 You can set the `PPSSPP location` for Build And Run for PSP builds.